 Located next to the Mayport Naval Station, it served as a welcoming beacon from 1859 to 1929.
 The lighthouse is currently located on the Navy Base and is not open to the public, but may be viewed from the village of Mayport.

 Phone: (904) 270-5401

-The base is just past the turnoff of North A1A on Atlantic Boulevard, situated on the St. John's River and the Atlantic Ocean.
-Mayport is home to the 3rd largest naval base in the nation.
-Dating back to WWII, Naval Station Mayport covers 3.409 acres and is home to many ships including the USS Kennedy.
+The base is situated on the St. John's River and the Atlantic Ocean.
+Mayport is home a busy seaport as well as an air facility.
+Naval Station Mayport is also home to the Navy's 4th Fleet.

 4610 Ocean Street